Table of Contents

 SMA is defined as a degeneration of the anterior horn cells of the spinal cord that can manifest prenatally or early in life.
 There are four types of the disorder; the most severe form is called Warding-Hoffman disease.

 Infants with this disorder usually die from respiratory failure within the first year of life.
-Patients present with lower motor neuron symmetrical weakness or even paralysis of the proximal muscles with absence of deep tendon reflexes.
+Patients present with lower motor neuron symmetrical weakness or even paralysis of the proximal muscles with the absence of deep tendon reflexes.
 Bulbar muscle involvement leads to a weak cry, poor suckling, aspiration and tongue twitches.

 Respiratory muscle weakness affects the intercostal muscles but not the diaphragm, leading to respiratory failure and paradoxical breathing with the chest wall moving inwards during inspiration.